slowernews/wisdom-tldr/chapters/chapter_3_action.md

 - as all the great questions. answers are always evolving
 - oftentimes, the most important decision that you will make is not whether or not you should start something, but whether or not you should stay with something.
 - estimates are promises.
 What makes promises special is that once you promise something it is expected that you ACT upon realizing it.
-No one that has no 'skin in the game' should give estimates.
+No one that has no ’skin in the game' should give estimates.

 What is the least painful way to X?
 Evaluate goals independently and consider taking on only one goal at a time.